ioccc-src/winner/2018/mills/README.md

-The program delivered here is both a full machine emulation of the original PDP-7 that Ken Thompson used to write the first version of UNIX and a full machine emulation of the PDP-11/40 used by subsequent UNIXes.
+The program delivered here is both a full machine emulation of the original PDP-7 that Ken Thompson used to write the first version of UNIX and a full machine emulation of the PDP-11/40 used by subsequent UNICES.
 The `Makefile` can build versions that can run each of the following:

 1. UNIX v0 for the PDP-7 (circa 1969)